andrerpena/70-483-notes/readme.md

 		- Are all subscribers called even though one of them raise an exception?
 	Assemblies
 		- What is a the "probing option"?
 		- What is the AssemblyDelaySignAttribute?
+How to delay sign an assembly?
 		- How to sign assemblies?
 		- What is the MethodImpl attribute?
 		- Study the most common attributes: https://msdn.microsoft.com/en-us/library/z371wyft.aspx?f=255&MSPPError=-2147217396#Global
+		- What are all the possible ways of adding an Assembly to the GAC?
 	Locking
 		- When does it make sense to lock a type instead of an object?
 	Regular Expressions